Skaftafell

 Svartifoss

-Svartifoss is one of the main reasons why so many people choose to visit Skaftafell.
-This impressive waterfall stands out not for its size - it's smaller than Skógafoss and not as powerful as Gullfoss - but for the striking image of cascading white water over black basalt columns.
-Its intriguing backdrop, earning it its name, the "Black Waterfall", may well remind you of another important Icelandic landmark: the Hallgrímskirkja, one of the most emblematic buildings in Reykjavik.
+Svartifoss is one of the main reasons so many people choose to visit Skaftafell.
+This impressive waterfall stands out not for its size but for the striking image of cascading white water over black basalt columns.
+Its intriguing backdrop, earning its name the "Black Waterfall", may well remind you of another important Icelandic landmark: the Hallgrímskirkja, one of the most emblematic buildings in Reykjavik.

 Schedule